 Dogs that are not properly trained or supervised have the potential to bite.
 This tendency can even be present in the most beloved family pets.
 Whether you intend to raise a puppy or have adopted a dog from a local shelter, there are ways to prevent the risk that s/he will ever bite anyone in your family or a stranger.
 Through tried and true methods, dog?owners?can prevent many attacks.
 Here are some guidelines

 However, female dogs can also become aggressive and are more likely to attack at certain times.
 Female dogs in heat or female dogs that have given birth and are nursing their puppies can behave unpredictably because of their instinct to protect their young.
 Nursing female dogs or female dogs in heat are more dangerous than spayed females.
 To reduce the chance of your dog becoming aggressive, talk with your veterinarian about spay and neuter services.
 In many locations, local humane organizations or animal shelters offer free or low-cost spay and neuter programs.

 Train your dog.
 Giving your dog basic training has many benefits, including reducing the risk of aggression.
 It is important to begin basic training for puppies between 8 and 16 weeks old.
 This basic training includes housebreaking your pet, teaching them to respond to commands about where they can and cannot go and giving them the chance to interact with other people and pets.
 You can enroll in a basic pet training course at a local pet store, hire a trainer or do it at home for free on your own with the help of a number of guide books.

 For puppies as well as adult dogs, socialization is key to preventing them from becoming alarmed and potentially aggressive in strange situations.
 Just as with basic training, you should begin to socialize your dog with other animals and people starting with puppies between 8 and 16 weeks old.
 Expose your puppy to a variety of people, places, dogs and other animals starting at a young age to increase your chances of your puppy growing into a well-adjusted adult dog.

-?
-Supervise your dog.
 An unaccompanied dog is more likely to act wild.
 Some typical behaviors of unsupervised dogs include uncertainty, defensiveness and over confidence, which can increase the likelihood that they will act out in a dangerous way toward other people or other animals.
 Just as parents of young children should supervise their kids around both strange and family pets, pet owners need to supervise their dogs to prevent them from acting out or getting into dangerous situations.